 Publications

-Colclough, T., Howitz, W., Mann, D., Kearns, K., & Hoffmann, D. (Forthcoming).
+Colclough, T., Howitz, W., Mann, D., Kearns, K., & Hoffmann, D. (2023).
 Meanings of community: Educational developers experience care, satisfying contributions, and belonging in a collaboration across institutions.
-To Improve the Academy, https://doi.org/10.3998/tia.2637
+To Improve the Academy: A Journal of Educational Development, 42(2): 9. https://doi.org/10.3998/tia.2637

-Hooper, A., Hyder, M., Colclough, T., & Mann, D. (Forthcoming) Learning through a trauma-informed lens: a case study in empowering students in their personal and academic growth.
-Journal of the Scholarship of Teaching and Learning
+Hooper, A., Hyder, M., Colclough, T., & Mann, D. (2023).
+Re-envisioning learning through a trauma-informed lens: Empowering students in their personal and academic growth.
+Journal of the Scholarship of Teaching and Learning, 23(3), 74-94. https://doi.org/10.14434/josotl.v23i3.35234

 Projects/articles under construction